 Examples of WETLAND sites: Newly created wetlands & wetland restoration sites, retention basins with wetland functions, floodplains, pond edges and open water or wet bioremediation sites.

-Eradicate existing vegetation by having a licensed spray technician apply an approved herbicide, such as glyphosate (Rodeo?) or other aquatic herbicide formulation, to control undesirable vegetation, such as multiflora rose, honeysuckle and woody species.
-CAUTION: Some persistent species, such as purple loosestrife, phragmites, or reed canary grass, may need multiple applications of glyphosate or triclopyr.
+Eradicate existing vegetation by having a licensed spray technician apply an approved herbicide, such as glyphosate (Rodeo), triclopyr (Garlon® 3A) or other aquatic herbicide formulation, to control undesirable vegetation, such as multiflora rose, honeysuckle and woody species.
+CAUTION: Some persistent species, such as purple loosestrife, phragmites or reed canarygrass, may need multiple applications of glyphosate or triclopyr.
 Perennial weeds not addressed before establishment will be more difficult to remove later.
 The soil is often too wet to till.
-Newly constructed wetlands, retention basins, and wet construction sites should be seeded as soon after construction as possible.
-Leaving the surface rough by creating mounds and kettles for an undilating microtopography can be very beneficial in obligate wetlands.
+Newly constructed wetlands, retention basins and wet construction sites should be seeded as soon after construction as possible.
+Leaving the surface rough by creating mounds and kettles for an undulating microtopography can be very beneficial in obligate wetlands.

-Habitat: Wetland sites, by necessity, must have wet soil or saturated soil to standing water, a high water table, and vary from partial shade to full sun; often occupied by OBL, FACW and FAC species.
+Habitat: Wetland sites, by necessity, must have wet or saturated soil to standing water, a high water table and vary from partial shade to full sun; often occupied by OBL, FACW and FAC species.

-Seeding Method: Hand seed, broadcast, hydroseed, or drill seed when the water table is drawn down.
-It is not practical to seed any wetland where the water is more than 2” deep or where severe flooding is likely to occur before germination.
+Seeding Method: Hand seed, broadcast, hydroseed or drill seed when the water table is drawn down.
+It is not practical to seed any wetland when the water is more than 2” deep or where severe flooding is likely to occur before germination.
 The same caution applies to mulching.
-Often, natural seed banks (seeds in wetland soil) will establish part of the vegetation cover.
+Often, natural seed banks (seeds in wetland soil) will establish part of the vegetative cover.